برجاء الإنتظار ...

 Elidel 10 mg/g cream

-1 g of cream contains 10 mg of pimecrolimus.
-For a full list of excipients, see section 6.1.
+Each g of cream contains 10 mg of pimecrolimus.
+Excipient with known effect This medicinal product contains 10 mg benzyl alcohol, and 50 mg propylene glycol (E 1520) in 1 g of cream.
+For the full list of excipients, see section 6.1.

 Cream.
 Whitish and homogeneous.

-Treatment of patients aged 2 years and over with mild or moderate atopic dermatitis where treatment with
+Treatment of patients 3 months of age and older with mild or moderate atopic dermatitis

 Elidel can be used in the short term for the treatment of the signs and symptoms of atopic eczema and